 Those are, of course, gambling-specific role models.
 But you don’t have to limit yourself.

 Many of the Stoic philosophers also make excellent role models, and they can offer you a mental picture of good decisions to make in gambling situations.
 Marcus Aurelius, of course, is a legendary Stoic role model.
 Reading Meditations is something every would-be Stoic should do.

 James Stockdale is another Stoic worth studying.
-You might have heard of him, because he ran for vice-president as Ross Perot’s running mate.
+You might have heard of him because he ran for vice-president as Ross Perot’s running mate.
 He credits his practice of Stoicism for helping him maintain his honor and dignity as a POW for 7 years.

-6- Practice mindfulness.
+6- Practice Mindfulness

-Much of Stoic though resembles Zen Buddhism, but the 2 philosophies take different routes to their truths.
+Much of Stoic thought resembles Zen Buddhism, but the 2 philosophies take different routes to their truths.
 Zen Buddhism focuses on meditation and clearing of the mind to reach a state of mindfulness.
 Stoicism encourages rational thinking and contemplation to get at the truth.